aparis69/aparis69.github.io/_posts/2017-6-24-Procedural Material Placement.md

 We wanted control over the placement in order to create biomes and realistic landscapes but we couldn’t do everything by hand since our terrain was realistically scaled.
 The solution we came up with is something we call the ‘Material Tree’.

+*Each node can be edited with a Unity-style inspector on the right of the editor window.
+We made a custom serialization system (txt files) for our trees because we couldn't get the unity scriptable objects to work in game mode in our node editor.
+This also allow us to easily back up our material trees.*

 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/screen24.png" width="480">
 <img src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/screen25.png" width="480">